 So, I went back to these three chapters I'd written in 2008, and wrote the bones of Black Chuck in about eight months.
 Then I revised it a hundred times.
 And in 2015, I submitted it to and was rejected by about 30 agents (only one asked for the full manuscript).
 So, I revised again.
 And then I paid someone to tell me what was wrong with it.
 And then I revised again.
 And then I spent six months agonizing over a query letter (again paying someone to tell me what was wrong with it).

 And then at about the same moment, I read a blog by Maggie Steifvater where she talked about starting out at a small publisher, and I was also seated at a wedding next to a published writer who suggested I skip the agent altogether.
 I submitted Black Chuck directly to a handful of independent Canadian publishers, and within three weeks, I got two offers!

 Yup, Black Chuck was submitted via Orca's website submission page, and got pulled out of the slush pile by my amazing editor, Sarah Harvey.

 And THEN I got an agent (wooo!), who left the industry four months later (fark!).

 But that's ok, because I have Amy now :) Big WOO!

 So, yes, Black Chuck took eight months — and ten years, and three other novels, and hundreds of rejections, and a bunch of money, and tears and luck & good timing, and sooo much trying & failing & getting back up and trying again — to write.
 Not to mention my having a whole other full time career in a totally different, but equally exhausting & demoralizing medium the entire time!

 In other words, getting published is HARD.

 So, if your dream is to be a published writer, remember this: the ONE thing you need to do most relentlessly, and without ever getting tired and giving up, is utterly & absolutely love writing.
-Because all of the rest of getting there is kind of a nightmare that's largely out of your control.
+Because all of the rest of getting there is kind of a roller coaster that's mostly out of (your) control.